isc-projects/kea/doc/guide/dhcp4-srv.rst

 CSV file.
 This is a very simple configuration; usually the lease database configuration is more extensive and contains additional parameters.
 Note that ``lease-database`` is an object and opens up a new scope, using an opening brace.
-Its parameters (just one in this example
+Its parameters (just one in this example:
-- ``type``) follow.
+``type``) follow.
 If there were more than one, they would be separated by commas.
 This scope is closed with a closing brace.
 As more parameters for the Dhcp4 definition follow, a trailing comma is present.